thiagozs/go-nats/README.md

 ### New Instance

-Start a new instrace of nast service.
+Start a new instrace of Nats service.

 ```go
 ns, err := nats.NewService(opts...)